 As many counts on Mount Kailash as the home of Shiva himself, but in actual it is where Shiva has deposited all his knowledge.
 Moreover, Rishavdev, the first Prophet of Jainism, is also said to have rested all his knowledge and insights in Kailash, and so is the belief among the Buddhists.
 This is why Kailash is the source of Knowledge.

 5. Axis Mundi

 6. Good and Evil Lakes

-There are two lakes in the periphery of Kailash and both of them contain their peculiar character.
-One is Lake Mansarovar, the highest freshwater body in the world, which signifies divinity and purity, and it is believed that if taken a dip in Mansarovar one’s sins will be washed away.
-On the other hand, is Rakshas Tal and consists of salty water without any aquatic life.
+There are two lakes in the periphery of Kailash, and both of them contain their peculiar character.
+One is Lake Mansarovar, the highest freshwater body in the world, which signifies divinity and purity.
+It is believed that if taken a dip in Mansarovar, one’s sins will be washed away.
+On the other hand, Rakshas Tal and consists of salty water without any aquatic life.

-Interestingly, Mansarovar is a lake with good energy with blue beautiful and serene water while Rakshas Tal counted as being formed by Ravana to please Shiva, is considered as the evil one.
-Rakshas Tal remains turbulent most of the time even if there is no wind.
+Interestingly, Mansarovar is a lake with good energy with beautiful blue and serene water.
+Rakshas Tal, counted as being formed by Ravana to please Shiva, is considered the evil one.
+Rakshas Tal remains turbulent most of the time, even if there is no wind.
 It is said that Mt.
 Kailash standing between these two lakes symbolizes the presence of good and evil in people’s life.
 The lakes are also compared to Yin and Yang.

 7. Source of Sacred Rivers

-The Indus, Sutlej, Brahmaputra, and Karnali are the four sacred rivers that originate from four sides of Mount Kailash.
-These four major rivers flow across Asia and the huge population in the Tibet and Indian Sub-continents depends on the water from these rivers.
+The Indus, Sutlej, Brahmaputra, and Karnali are the four sacred rivers that originate from the four sides of Mount Kailash.
+These four major rivers flow across Asia, and the huge population in the Tibet and Indian Sub-continents depends on the water from these rivers.

 8. Four Faces of Kailash

 The four faces of Kailash are not roughly shaped like that of other mountains, but it has distinct four faces aligned almost with four different directions.
 All the edges of each face are perfectly aligned to the cardinal points.

-According to the Vishnu Purana, the four faces of Mount Kailash are made up of a different jewel.
-The north is gold, the south is Lapis Lazuli, the east is crystal and the west is ruby.
+According to the Vishnu Purana, the four faces of Mount Kailash are made up of different jewels.
+The north is gold, the south is Lapis Lazuli, the east is crystal, and the west is ruby.